hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ##### Slit bomb types

-- Basic slit bombs
+- Basic slit bombs: These are simply sharp projectiles
-- Rocket-powered slit bombs
+- Rocket-powered slit bombs: These slit bombs are rocket powered, so can steer and return to the owner after use.
-- Fast-load slit bombs
+- Fast-load slit bombs: These are built to be loaded quickly into the cannon, and can be lanched within a few miliseconds of one another.
-- Cluster slit bombs
+- Cluster slit bombs: These are smaller slit bombs, so many can be launched at once.
+Therefore, many targets can be hit at once.
-- Extra-small slit bombs
+- Extra-small slit bombs: These are tiny slit bombs, rarley used due to their ineffectiveness.
+The only current users of this slit bomb are the Helucky Darkfighters.
-- Deep-penetration slit bombs
+- Deep-penetration slit bombs: These are very thin slit bombs, used to penetrate paticulary deep.
+They are the main slit bomb type that use eleha.
-- Large-damage slit bombs
+- Large-damage slit bombs: These are the opposite of deep-penetration slit bombs, broad and blunt.
+Due to this, a very powerful cannon is required to launch these.
-- Shielded slit bombs
+- Shielded slit bombs: This slit bomb is single use, with a shield at the front that breaks off shortly before impact.
+They are also made of eleha.
-- Surface to surface slit bombs
+- Surface to surface slit bombs: These are slit bombs that are purely rocket powered, launched from one planet to hit another planet.
+They are made of solitme.

 #### Machine Guns (U)